 These are mostly blue-collar men trying to make a living and provide for their families, and bureaucratic obstacles are placed in their way.

-I want our Illinois legislators to ask themselves: Does suspending licenses help child support collection, or does it reduce collection, burden taxpayers and cause unsafe conditions on our roads?
+I want our Illinois legislators to ask themselves: Does suspend licenses help child support collection, or does it reduce the collection, burden taxpayers and cause unsafe conditions on our roads?

-I can’t begin to tell you how counterproductive taking away a drivers license is.
+I can’t begin to tell you how counterproductive taking away a driver’s license is.
 These guys have to drive to work — especially in rural parts of our state.
-Sometimes their job requires a drivers license because they’re driving a truck, a bus, an Uber car or a taxi.
+Sometimes their job requires a driver’s license because they’re driving a truck, a bus, an Uber car or a taxi.
 Sometimes they’re driving the company vehicle to the job site.
-Whatever it is they’re doing, trying to make a living, trying to get current on child support, having the state take away their drivers license does not help.
+Whatever it is they’re doing, trying to make a living, trying to get current on child support, having the state take away their driver’s license does not help.
 I shake my head so often at the laws we pass in this country.
-We are our own worst enemy.
+We are our own worst enemies.